PraveenDassanayake/PET-ROI-Extraction-Toolbox/README.md

 * In MNI space
 * A numerical label atlas
 * In NIfTI or Analyze format (`.nii` or `.img`)
-* Contain integer ROI labels
+* Structured using integer ROI labels

 Example atlas label structure: